FNA-XNA/fnalibs-dailies/README.md

-# Work In Progress

-These are the daily builds for the SDL3-based FNA native libraries.
+These are the daily builds for the FNA native libraries.

 You probably want the [Actions tab](https://github.com/FNA-XNA/fnalibs-dailies/actions).